fl3sc0b/python-3-pyspark-databricks-dbx/README.md

 ![The Remote Window toolbox](./README/img/remote-windows-toolbox.png)

+You will need to have **Docker** installed on your machine.
+If you do not have it, the **VS Code Remote - Containers extension** will guide you to get it.

 ### **Step 5** - Browse to your copy of the repo
 If everything went well, **VS Code** should be now connected to the container image which should be running a **VS Code Server** instance inside.